julian-klode/lingolang/docs/permissions.md

 var y = &x   // have to move x, otherwise y and x both reach x var z = y    // have to move the pointer from y to z, otherwise both reach x
 ```
-(Though we are moving the permissions, not the values in `&x` - the value is still stored in the location of `x`)
+(Though, since we do not modify the semantics of Go, we actually just pretend to move stuff and just mark the original value as unusable afterwards.)

 In the following, the function $ass_\mu: P \times P \to bool$ describes whether a value of the left permission can be assigned to a location of the right permission. $\mu$ is the mode, it can be either
 $cop$ for copy, $ref$ for reference, or $mov$ for move.